SAFE-Stack/docs/docs/recipes/add-get-endpoint.md

 This router itself is an expression which allows us to build up a list of endpoints.

-We can add GET endpoints which take any number and type of arguments which are parsed from the URL.
+We can add GET endpoints which take any number and type of arguments that can be parsed from the URL.

 ```fsharp
 open FSharp.Control.Tasks.V2